 - First Community Workshop, September 28, 2022 -View the presentation and results from the live polling(PDF, 16MB).

 - Second Community Workshop, December 6, 2022 - View the slides(PDF, 14MB) and recording.

-- Planned Third Community Workshop: Sharing the Initial Results in Spring 2023
+- Planned Third Community Workshop: Sharing the Initial Results in summer 2023

-- One Water Plan expected to be completed by Fall 2023
+- One Water Plan expected to be completed by the end of 2023

 One Water Plan – Existing Plans, and Effluent Transfer Agreement

 The One Water Plan will leverage existing completed and in-progress plans to evaluate alternative water supplies with the potential to make Palo Alto’s water supply more resilient.
 These plans include: